BillJr99/Ursinus-CS474-Spring2022/_pages/Projects/proj-final.md

 ## Design Plan (25 Points)

-Before you begin, create a design plan in LaTeX that documents the UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report.
+Before you begin, create a design plan in LaTeX that documents the requirements, UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report.

 ## Version Control